jenkinsci/ironmq-notifier-plugin/README.md

 ***

-* For a current list of TO-DOs check at  http://wiki.jenkins-ci.org/display/JENKINS/Ironmq+Notifier
+* For a current list of TO-DOs check the WIKI at  http://wiki.jenkins-ci.org/display/JENKINS/Ironmq+Notifier
-* The Jenkins Wiki is located at http://wiki.jenkins-ci.org/display/JENKINS/Ironmq+Notifier

 * To monitor the current build in progress... https://buildhive.cloudbees.com/job/Jenkinsci/job/ironmq-notifier-plugin/